Officers cleared in fatal shooting at McDonald’s drive-through

 Because officers in the area were so busy that evening, the first one did not arrive to McDonald’s until 10:28 p.m.
 As that officer approached the Honda, he spoke with a McDonald’s employee who implored him to get the driver to leave.
 The officer “knocked on the passenger window and shined his flashlight into the vehicle,” the report states.
 “At that moment, LeRoux was fully reclined in the driver’s seat with headphones on and had both his hands on his cell phone.”

-The officer spotted a handgun on the passenger seat.
+The officer spotted a handgun on the passenger seat, according to the report.
 He drew his service weapon, pointed it at LeRoux, shouted commands, and tried to open what turned out to be a locked passenger door.
-After getting no response, he backed up about 15 feet and took cover behind a concrete light post.
+After getting no response, the report says, he backed up about 15 feet and took cover behind a concrete light post.
 Other officers began arriving.

-Over the next 15 minutes, they took up positions, pointing handguns — and in at least one case, a rifle — at the car.
+Over the next 15 minutes, according to the report, they took up positions, pointing handguns — and in at least one case, a rifle — at the car.
 From the license plate, they learned the driver’s name, and laid down “stop sticks” that would deflate the Honda’s tires if it advanced forward.

 At 10:46 p.m., an officer saw movement inside LeRoux’s car and spoke about it — her words picked up on a body-worn device.